New Mexico True – Atomic City

 Bus Tours – by Buffalo Tours:

-• Tour the community spawned by the secret Manhattan Project during WW II, and peek at today’s Los Alamos National Laboratory with a native Los Alamos guide.
+• Tour the community spawned by the secret Manhattan Project during WWII, and peek at today’s Los Alamos National Laboratory with a native Los Alamos guide.
 The comfortable van tours are rich in history, archaeology, geology, and scenery.
 On the 1-1/2 hour tour, get to know Los Alamos, where discoveries are made!
 Hear the story of the volcanic Jemez Mountains and Pajarito Plateau; from the ancient inhabitants to the world-renowned Los Alamos National Laboratory.
 See where World War II scientists lived, worked, and played during the top secret Manhattan Project.
 Discover our recreational and cultural treasures.
-Friday, July 15; Saturday, July 16 at 1:30 pm.
-Meet at Bradbury Science Museum, in front of building in yellow tour van, $15 per person, kids half price accompanied by adult fare.
+Friday, July 14; Saturday, July 15 at 1:30 pm.
+Meet at Bradbury Science Museum, in front of building in yellow tour van, $25 per person, kids half price accompanied by adult fare.

 Other Spy Related Activities: